 This tour gives you a spectacular drive right across the Mackenzie Delta to the little village of Aklavik, the birthplace of Inuvik and the burial spot of the infamous outlaw, the Madd Trapper of Rat River.
 The ice road to Aklavik winds its way through several narrow river channels in the Delta and crosses the main channel of the Mackenzie River.
 You get a spectacular view of the mountains behind Aklavik as you get closer to the village.
 In Aklavik you can see the Mad Trappers grave and see this sleepy little town that existed long before Inuvik was built.

-New Tundra Highway Tour to the Arctic Ocean!
+New Inuvik Tuktoyaktuk Highway Day Tour from Inuvik to the Arctic Ocean!

 $450 per person plus GST

-Be among the first to travel on it.
+Be among the first to travel on this new road.
 This highway completes Canada’s link to road access from coast to coast to coast.
-This gravel road winds its way 120 kilometres from the Mackenzie Delta over open tundra above the tree line, around beautiful little lakes and hills all the way to the Inuvialuit village of Tuktoyaktuk up on the shores of the Arctic Ocean.
+This gravel road winds its way 140 kilometers from the Mackenzie Delta over open tundra, around beautiful little lakes and hills all the way to the Inuvialuit village of Tuktoyaktuk up on the shores of the Arctic Ocean.
 You can add on a visit to an Inuvialuit home for a traditional lunch of caribou soup, fresh bannock (fried bread) and a taste of muskox meat, dried fish and whale meat.

 This package includes your flight from Edmonton to Inuvik and back and a spectacular winter holiday in Inuvik!
 Drive on an Arctic ice road right across the Mackenzie Delta through several beautiful river channels to the sleepy little village of Aklavik nestled at the base of the Richardson Mountains.
 Aklavik is the birthplace of Inuvik and the burial spot of the infamous Mad Trapper of Rat River.
-We will also drive you on the new tundra highway to the Arctic Ocean and the Inuvialuit settlement of Tuktoyaktuk.
+We will also drive you on the new Inuvik Tuk Highway to the Arctic Ocean and the Inuvialuit settlement of Tuktoyaktuk.
 This package also gives you some great dog sledding with our beautiful white huskies on scenic trails in the Mackenzie Delta with lunch around a campfire.
-Then drive a snowmobile on a tour to a secluded cabin in the heart of nature where you will be served lunch and relax by the wood stove; (or we will do the driving).
+Then drive a snowmobile for about 1 hour to a secluded cabin in the heart of nature where you will be served lunch and relax by the wood stove; (or we will do the driving).
 Accommodations in a cozy full-service log cabin.

-Check in to an Arctic Chalet cabin unit for 5 nights
+Check in to an Arctic Chalet full-service cabin unit for 5 nights

 Quick town tour

 Full-day drive on the new Inuvik Tuk road all the way to the Arctic Ocean!

 Dog sledding tour with campfire & a hot lunch